On this Page:

 Mountain Trail Maps:

-Bailey Canyon Trail in Sierra Madre, out til 7:10 PM or til you reach the ruins at 2.2 miles up then turn around and come back down.
+Bailey Canyon Trail - from Bailey Canyon Park, 451 W. Carter in Sierra Madre.
+Starting at 6:15pm, go up the trail until 7:10 PM or til you reach the ruins at 2.2 miles then turn around.
 Faster runners might reach Jones Peak at 3.3 miles for a great view.
+There are 3 sets of benches where you can take a break and take in the great views.

 Echo Mountain and the cable car ruins - The trail head is at the top of Lake Ave in Altadena.
-Check out the photo's at the top of what the cable car, hotel, zoo, observatory, etc., looked like about 80 years ago.
 Round trip is about 5.5 miles.
+Check out the photo's at the top of what the cable car, hotel, zoo, observatory, etc., looked like over 100 years ago.
+See the video history of the Mt.
+Lowe Railway as found on the Mt.
+Lowe Brewery web site.

-Hoegee's Loop is run from Chantry Flat.
-The just under 6 mile loop goes clockwise (all right turns at every trail junction) out the Upper Winter Creek trail to Hoegee's Camp and back via the Lower Winter Creek trail.
+Hoegee's Loop - Starting from Chantry Flat, the just under 6 mile loop goes clockwise (all right turns at every trail junction) out the Upper Winter Creek trail to Hoegee's Camp and back via the Lower Winter Creek trail.

 Microwave Site out and back from the Chantry Flats upper parking lot.
 Bring a flashlight for the return depending on sunset..
 The gate at the top of Santa Anita is locked by the Sierra Madre PD at 8PM, so leave the parking lot in a group with some one that has a key.